 What if I did content marketing myself.
 If my copywriting, content marketing, email landing pages and sales funnels are so good that others pay me to write them… then why don’t I do more of it for MYSELF?

-Now I do just that.
-I write more for MY business than others businesses.
+Now I do.
+I write more for MY business than other businesses.
 My content continues to work for me.
 The sales pages for my own products sell the products and are little oil wells producing income every day.

 If you are good at what you do, then every day you write for someone else you’re doing them a paid favor.
 If you spent the time writing for your own business, you’d be investing.

 Which leads to your fourth type of writing that earns income.

 Content Marketing i.e. Blogging And Articles -Your website or blog is so important for you as a writer or business owner.
 It brings in job opportunities but it also acts as a passive source of income especially if you are good at what you do.

 Eventually, the money you make from blogging can surpass the business it was meant to promote.